open-contracting/standard/standard/docs/en/implementation/hosting.md

 ### Dataset and feed discovery

-Publishers ought to provide a data.json document describing the location of all of the bulk OCDS files available for download.
+Publishers can provide a data.json document describing the location of all of the bulk OCDS files available for download.

 This ought to follow the structure proposed by the [US Project Open Data](https://project-open-data.github.io/schema/) with: